 Once you’re looking at a document, you should see the high-level insights in the top right-hand corner of the screen.

-Critical stuff is in red, ‘advanced’ stuff is in yellow, and the writing assistant is right there to help you in-depth.
+The critical stuff is in red, ‘advanced’ stuff is in yellow, and the writing assistant is right there to help you in-depth.
 We’ll take a look at each one.

 Your serious issues in red are all of the must-fixes.
 These are things like punctuation mistakes that are black and white — there’s only one right answer.

 Personally, I like to take care of these ones, first, before progressing into the more nuanced issues after.
+Advanced grammar is critical to make your writing style stand out of the crowd.

-The good news is that the Grammarly Mac app not only flags these critical mistakes, but also recommends simple suggestions to change them.
+The good news is that the Grammarly Mac app not only flags these critical grammatical errors but also recommends simple suggestions to change them.
 So all it takes is a few clicks to correct, instead of you having to figure out what went wrong and what the right move looks like.

 The yellow, or advanced options, are more style-oriented.
-You should probably fix them, because they’ll flag redundant or cliched word use.
+You should probably fix them because they’ll flag redundant or cliched word use.

 Whereas you’d probably want to remove those when writing a formal or technical paper.